A Lame Excuse: Poem Number 62

 Translation by Dr Joshua Mostow

-However, Sei is not convinced by his eloquent excuse and sends this snarky poem back that basically says that no one at Ōsaka Gate (Meeting Hill) would be fooled by it.
+This exchange has a lot of wit, and some double-entendre (in Japanese too).
+Clearly, Sei is not convinced by his eloquent excuse and sends this snarky poem back that basically says that no one at Ōsaka Gate (Meeting Hill) would be fooled by it.
+He has to sleep alone.